-Windsong Park, Inc. a (501(c)(3)) is redeveloping a former CSXT railyard into Bonnet Springs Park (BSP) near downtown Lakeland, FL.
+Windsong Park, Inc. a (501(c)(3)) is redeveloping a former railyard in Florida.
 A sitewide remediation strategy was needed to convert this brownfield from industrial/commercial land use to recreational land use due to residual arsenic contamination in soil.

 Geosyntec’s Scope of Services